FAQ’s on Facet Syndrome

 What are the treatment options for Facet Syndrome?

 The multidisciplinary treatment plan will be tailored to the unique symptoms a patient has and to the symptoms that are present.
 For symptoms that are less severe in nature, conservative treatments such as pain relievers or anti-inflammatory medication might be prescribed.
-With moderate levels of pain, patients may be eligible to receive a therapeutic nerve block to the damaged facet joints, which is known as a facet injection (Effect of facet joint injection versus systemic steroids in low back pain: a randomized controlled trial.
-2013)
+With moderate levels of pain, patients may be eligible to receive a therapeutic nerve block to the damaged facet joints, which is known as a facet injection.

 Patients responding well to facet injections but who have re-appearing symptoms may be able to receive more permanent relief through radiofrequency ablation, which is the carefully controlled destruction of a problematic nerve (A systematic review of therapeutic facet joint interventions in chronic spinal pain.
 2013).
 The effectiveness of radiofrequency ablation for chronic low back has been researched thoroughly and been deemed to be a safe and reliable method of obtaining relief (Radiofrequency treatment has a beneficial role in reducing low back pain due to facet syndrome, 2013).